 Debra Wood, RN

-The National Cholesterol Education Program recommends screening for lipid disorders at least once every five years starting at age 20.
-More frequent or earlier testing may be recommended if you have a family history of elevated lipid levels or other risk factors or conditions known to increase lipid levels, or if your doctor finds a complication that could have resulted from elevated lipid levels.
+The National Cholesterol Education Program recommends screening for lipid disorders at least once every 5 years starting at age 20.
+More frequent or earlier testing may be recommended if you have:

 NHLBI integrated guidelines for pediatric cardiovascular risk reduction.
 EBSCO DynaMed website.
 Available at: